LIKO-12/LIKO-12/Docs/stepbystep.md

 using the btn in update to move player

-adding ennemies using a table and a factory method maybe on scanning content of the map?
+step 4: ennemies , working on a list of unkown size adding ennemies using a table and a factory method maybe on scanning content of the map?